 4. At this point, you can serve it as delicious soft-serve ice cream.
 If you’d like a scoopable consistency, you should freeze it for a few more hours.

 Almost.
 The addition of cocoa powder actually improves its texture, making it closer to real ice cream than the original banana ice cream recipe which only uses ripe bananas.
-This chocolate banana ice cream really does have the mouthfeel of true ice cream, which I find incredible.
+So it really does have the mouthfeel of true ice cream, which I find incredible.

 Does chocolate banana ice cream taste like banana?

 Not really, which is part of its charm.
 Pure banana ice cream does taste a lot like a banana, of course.
 Although it’s an improved banana – creamier and tastier.

 But if you dislike bananas, you are not going to like classic banana ice cream.
 However, you just might like this recipe.
 The cocoa makes a big difference.

 It’s important to use very ripe bananas in this recipe, to achieve a truly creamy ice cream texture.
 Underripe bananas will simply not work here.
 So you can finally put those overripe bananas to good use, and not just in banana bread!

 And if you use very ripe bananas, another advantage is that they are naturally very sweet, so there’s absolutely no need for an added sweetener.
 Even though unsweetened cocoa is quite bitter, very ripe bananas are sweet enough to counteract this bitterness.